Seoul is a huge metropolis. Like Tokyo, there’s so much to see and do that you’ll need about five days to cover the city’s top tourist attractions.

 There are a number of Everland transfer and package deals you can get on Klook or Get Your Guide.
 Personally, I think the Everland full day trip with ticket and transfers is the most convenient option.
 That’s what we did.

-How to Get There: The cheapest and fastest way of getting to Everland from Seoul is by local bus.
+How to Get There: One of the cheapest and fastest ways of getting to Everland from Seoul is by local bus.
 You can catch Bus 5002 from Exit 5 of Gangnam station all the way to Everland.

 4. Hwaseong Fortress

 Hwaseong Fortress is a UNESCO World Heritage Site in Suwon, about an hour south of Seoul.
 It was built in 1796 to honor the remains of a Joseon prince who was sentenced to die in a locked rice chest by his own father.